-Business flight with Qatar Airways to Penang
+Business flight with Qatar Airways for our Penang trip

 On February 6, 2018 new departures from Frankfurt am Main airport to Penang were introduced by Qatar airways.
 Qatar airways customers have a choice of three flights per week with a stop in Doha.